induktio/thinker/Details.md

 Command line options
 ====================
     -smac       Activate SMAC-in-SMACX mod.
 Implies smac_only=1 config option.
+    -native     Start game in fullscreen mode using the native desktop resolution.
+    -screen     Start game in fullscreen mode using the resolution set in mod config.
-    -windowed   Start the game in borderless windowed mode.
-Uses resolution set in the mod config.
+    -windowed   Start game in borderless windowed mode using the resolution set in mod config.

 Keyboard shortcuts